whria78/modelderm_rcnn_api/README.md

 This is the online RESTful API of the region-based CNN model (https://rcnn1.modelderm.com) used for articles published in JAMA Dermatology (http://doi.org/10.1001/jamadermatol.2019.3807) and (https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1003381).
-The model API can be used without any restriction.
-The submitted images will be transferred with the IP address.
-Currently, the images are not stored, but all submitted images will be save after 2021, Jan. for further training of the algorithm.
+The model API can be used only for the research purposes.
+The submitted images will be transferred for the cloud analysis, but the images are not stored.
+Please register (https://bbs.modelderm.com).
+Only the researcher with email on pubmed.gov will be allowed to use the API.

 # Requirement
 1) Download and install python 3 (ex. anaconda version 3.8 64 bit) at https://www.anaconda.com/products/individual#Downloads